Whole-Body MPC and Online Gait Sequence Generation for Wheeled-Legged Robots: CONCLUSIONS

 \section{CONCLUSIONS}

-We present a novel gait sequence generation and whole-body \ac{MPC} for wheeled-legged robots.
-The former is based on the generation of kinematic leg utilities and makes the need for predefined sequences of contact and lift-off timings obsolete.
-The whole-body \ac{MPC} finds the robot's torso and wheels motion in a single task, where real-time joint velocity and ground reaction force are simultaneously being optimized based on a kinodynamic model.
-The experimental results verify that our approach improves the model's accuracy and enables the robot to automatically discover complex and highly dynamic motions that are impossible to find through hand-tuned heuristics.
-Due to the single set of parameters, the whole-body \ac{MPC} is flexible \ac{w.r.t.} the gait sequence.
+We present a novel whole-body \ac{MPC} for hybrid locomotion allowing for online gait sequence adaptation.
+It finds the robot's torso and wheels motion in a single task, where joint velocity and ground reaction forces are simultaneously optimized based on a kinodynamic model with moving ground contacts.
+The experimental results verify that our approach improves the model's accuracy and enables the robot to automatically discover hybrid and dynamic motions that are impossible to find through motion templates.
+Due to the single set of parameters, the \ac{MPC} is flexible \ac{w.r.t.} the gait sequence.
+Therefore, we integrate an online gait sequence generation based on kinematic leg utilities that makes predefined contact and swing timings obsolete.
 Our wheeled-legged robot ANYmal is now, for the first time, capable of coordinating aperiodic behavior, which decreases the overall \ac{COT} of our missions.

-In future work, we plan to incorporate the contact timings' optimization into the whole-body \ac{MPC}.
-The biggest challenge remains the online execution of such a problem.
+In future work, we plan to further extend our (blind) gait sequence generation by augmenting its utility function with terrain information from exteroceptive sensors.